-The combined sick leave absenteeism rate for the Municipal workforce for the period under review is shown in the figure below:
+The combined absenteeism rate for sick leave for the Municipal workforce for the period under review is shown in the figure below:

-FIGURE 29: COMBINED ABSENTEEISM RATE
+FIGURE 38: COMBINED ABSENTEEISM RATE DUE TO ILLNESS

-The months with the absenteeism rate below 3% were October 2015, November 2015, December 2015, January 2016, February 2016 and June 2016.
+For the following months the absenteeism rate were below 3%; October 2015, November 2015, December 2015, January 2016, February 2016 and June 2016.
+Management is keeping a close eye on absenteeism.